christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 ![alt text][image6]

 In line 473 through 535 the (method 'main_test()') the pipeline decision making is set.
-First a if statement decides if 'sliding_windows() or "searching for lane point near last fit" is used.
+First a if statement decides whether 'sliding_windows() or "searching for lane point near last fit" is used.
+For every fit pair a score based on 1. resuduals 2. slope and bend and 3. number of lane points is calculated.
+A lane fit will only be added to the list of last 10 lane fits if the current score is not less than 50% of the median score of 10 last lane fits.
+Curvature, center offset and lane drawing is baesed on the mean of 10 last sufficiant line fits.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.